AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Perspectives

 \section{Perspectives}

 Agents represent a promising new paradigm for the execution of software engineering (SE) activities.
-Armed with a Large Language Model (LLM) back-end, agents invoke various file navigation and program analysis tools to autonomously carry out SE tasks.
-Despite their capabilities, however, human oversight and trust-building are still required for successful deployment of these tools.
+Armed with an LLM back-end, agents invoke various file navigation and program analysis tools to autonomously carry out SE tasks.
+Despite their capabilities, however, human oversight and trust-building are still required for successful deployment of SE agents.
 To that end, in this work we show the promise of symbolic explanations of issue reports.
 By producing these symbolic explanations we can enhance developer understanding, improve the quality of output produced by other agents, and most importantly produce evidence of correctness for code and patches generated by agents.
 Our explanations are executable so they can filter out incorrect patches produced by agents, to improve the quality of automatically generated code.
 As SE agents become more commonplace, and coding witnesses further automation, our work can be seen as a mechanism to enhance trust in auto-coding.
-In this sense, it contributes to the vision of {\em trusted automatic programming}.
+In this sense, it contributes to the vision of {\em trusted automatic programming} and its integration into future workflows.